 I am a philosopher working in philosophy of science, especially philosophy of medicine.
-I am a postdoctoral fellow at the Institute for the History and Philosophy of Science and Technology (IHPST) at the University of Toronto, Chair of the Toronto Philosophy of Medicine and Healthcare Network, and Research Associate with the African Centre for Epistemology and Philosophy of Science at the University of Johannesburg.
-I am also on the International Philosophy of Medicine Roundtable steering committee.
-In Fall 2019, I will be joining the University of Pittsburgh’s HPS department as an Assistant Professor in History and Philosophy of Science.
+I am an Assistant Professor in the Department of History and Philosophy of Science (HPS) at the University of Pittsburgh, and a Research Associate with the African Centre for Epistemology and Philosophy of Science at the University of Johannesburg.
+I am also on the International Philosophy of Medicine Roundtable Scientific Committee.
+I was previously a postdoctoral research fellow in the Institute for the History and Philosophy of Science at the University of Toronto.

 I draw on my dual training in philosophy and in medicine to answer some of the fundamental questions in science and healthcare, questions about the nature of contemporary disease, evidence and reasoning in healthcare, and theory and methods in epidemiology and medical science.
 I believe that philosophy can benefit science as well as healthcare education and practice.